Mother of Texas baby on life support talks amid court battle

 “This situation takes away my job as a mother and lets other people who don’t even know her decide whether her life is worth living,” Trinity Lewis said during a news conference outside the hospital.
 She says she doesn’t believe her daughter is suffering.

-Texas’ Second Court of Appealson Friday saidthe hospital can’t remove Tinslee from life support until the court makes a final ruling in the case.
-A Tarrant County judge on Thursday denied the mother’s requestto issue an injunction in the case.
+Texas’ Second Court of Appeals on Friday said the hospital can’t remove Tinslee from life support until the court makes a final ruling in the case.
+In a lower court in Tarrant County on Thursday, a judge denied the mother’s request to issue an injunction in the case.

 “I know that my daughter’s medical needs are complex but I am praying for someone to give her a chance,” Lewis said at the news conference, which was organized by Texas Right to Life, an anti-abortion group, and Protect TX Fragile Kids, a group made up of parents of medically fragile children.